 This trail passes through remote areas, so you need to be prepared.
 There have been several fatal accidents on this road.
 Most accidents occur on the descent from Schofield Park to the Devil's Punchbowl.
 One danger is drivers not drying out their brakes after a deep creek crossing before the steep descent.
 This route should only be attempted by very skilled and experienced four-wheel drivers, and only in jeep-type, small, high clearance 4WD vehicles.

 The trail is terrible for drivers who are prone to vertigo.
 In many places the road is bordered by a drop of hundreds of meters (many hundreds of feet) unprotected by guardrails.
 There are deaths (17 at last count) or very serious accidents every year.
-Any Chicago car accident lawyer would probably advise inexperienced off-road drivers to avoid Schofield Pass.

 The Devil's Punchbowl section is a rock ledge drive along a cliff of up to 300 feet.
 While the road has been tamed recently to be drivable, there are several demanding sections that are unforgiving.
 Weather and rock conditions may make this section impassable due to melting snow drifts or rockslides that narrow the road.
 At other times, the ride is relatively easy if you are not afraid of heights.
 Views and scenery well worth the rough, long trip.
 You may have to back up a long distance if you meet an oncoming vehicle.
 Rock slides are common and occasionally close the trail.
 Recommended only for very experienced drivers & small high clearance 4WD.
 Extremely rough road.
 Vehicle traffic discouraged.
 4x4 with experienced drivers and narrow wheel base only.